leandrosardi/blackops/README.md

 ops source ./hostname.ops --config=./BlackOpsFile --node=prod1 --connect-as-root --name=prod1
 ```

-You can do the same from Ruby code:
+You can do the same from Ruby code by requiring the `BlackOpsFile` and calling the `source_remote` method:

 ```ruby
 require 'simple_cloud_logging'